brc20pm/documentation/docs/guide/create-b721-token.md

 ---

-# Create B721 Token on OrdScript
+# Create B721 Token on BRC20pm

 **BIP-721**
 The standard requires the following functionality to be implemented to ensure the operation and management of the token: